Last Updated on

 Is It a Sign of Autism?

-Repeated movement, including shaking of the head and certain other signs could indicate that your baby might be on the autism spectrum.
+Repeated movement, including shaking of the head and certain other signs, could indicate that your baby might be on the autism spectrum.
 Generally, when your baby shakes his head from side to side, it’s not a sign of autism; however, it is good to pay attention to discover other signs that do not seem normal.
-These strange behaviours can be often observed by the time your baby is 18 months old.
-Most children who are not autistic will grow out of these signs by the time they turn 3 years old.
+These strange behavioural patterns can be often observed by the time your baby is 18 months old.
+Most children who are not autistic will grow out of these types of behaviour by the time they turn 3 years old.
 The following signs are more typical of babies who are on the spectrum.

 1. Lack of Social Interaction

-Babies who don’t interact much with parents and siblings, have a lack of response to their name or sounds, hold an unusual gaze, display no interest or response to smiles could mean that such babies require medical intervention.
+Babies who don’t interact much with parents and siblings, have a lack of response to their name or sounds, hold an unusual gaze, and display no interest or response to smiles may require medical intervention.

 2. Poor Communication Signals

 A perfectly healthy child will use active gestures and hand movements to communicate.
-Most 7- to 8-month-old babies point to things and also make sounds to express themselves.
+Most 7-8-month-old babies point to things and also make sounds to express themselves.
 Babies with autism will not be able to use gestures appropriately and will also have poor voice quality.